mesosphere/marathon-example-plugins/label/README.md

 # Label Example Plugin

-Checks the container labels for a company=Mesosphere.
+Checks the container labels for labels known to be DCOS Framework services and rejects them.
+For this example it includes "DCOS_PACKAGE_FRAMEWORK_NAME" and "DCOS_SERVICE_NAME".

 ## Usage